sir-cap/Moody_Tunes/README.md

 # MoodyTunes

-    Personalized Song Recommendations Based on Your Mood from a Data Analytics Bootcamp final project at Ironhack Portugal.
+    Personalized song recommendations based on your mood Data Analytics Bootcamp final project at Ironhack Portugal

 ## About